-- 1 General Measurement Model Default Model based on Best estimate of Future Cash Flows and Risk adjustment - 2 Variable Fee Approach a modification to GMM or contracts with direct participation features (DPF) - 3 Premium Allocation Approach a simplified approach as an option for contracts with shorter duration. (<= 12 months)
+1. General measurement model (GMM) - Default Model based on Best estimate of Future Cash Flows and Risk adjustment

+2. Variable fee approach (VFA) - a modification to GMM or contracts with direct participation features (DPF)3.
+Premium allocation approach (PAA) - a simplified approach as an option for contracts with shorter duration. (less than or equal to 12 months)